Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Flat FRW cosmology

 \subsection{Schr\"{o}dinger observables}

-In this section, we show that the gauge-fixed FLRW system admits a set of non-independent observables which form a two-dimensional centrally extended Schr\"{o}dinger algebra.
-We discuss the role of the Casimirs and algebraically solve the cosmological dynamics from the knowledge of the charges.
+In this section, we present a set of non-independent observables which form a two-dimensional centrally extended Schr\"{o}dinger algebra for the gauge-fixed FRW system.
+We discuss the symmetries they generate, the role of the Casimirs and algebraically solve the cosmological dynamics from the knowledge of the charges.
 The derivation of these Schr\"{o}dinger observables using the Eisenhart-Duval lift is discussed in the next section.
+The explicit derivation of these generators can be found in Appendix~\ref{app:A}.